 Legendary marketer Seth Godin has described this process in simpler and more effective terms than I’ve found anywhere else.

 He builds his case on the fact that, when encountering a new brand, people don’t study – they scan.
-From a billboard to a website visit, the first and most crucial moment is not an in-depth analysis, it’s a quick once over.
+From a billboard to a website visit, the first and most crucial moment is not an in-depth analysis, but a quick once over.

 Here, Godin says, we all unconsciously ask ourselves a single question: What does this remind me of?

-It might seem like a simple question, but it’s implications are limitless.
+It might seem like a simple question, but its implications are limitless.